 Minor in Atmospheric Science

-Appalachian’s minor in atmospheric science (PDF) is an interdisciplinary program that can help prepare students for graduate study and professional careers in meteorology, climate science, and atmospheric chemistry and air quality.
+Appalachian’s Atmospheric Science Minor is an interdisciplinary program that can help prepare students for graduate study and professional careers in meteorology, climate science, and atmospheric chemistry and air quality.
 Job opportunities and career options in the atmospheric sciences are very diverse, including:

 - broadcast meteorology

 - seasonal climate forecasting

 - air quality forecasting and monitoring

 According to the Bureau of Labor Statistics, the 2012 median pay of atmospheric scientists was $89,260 per year and the projected growth rate in jobs is 10% per year over the next ten years.

 The Physics and Astronomy department at Appalachian State University is active in providing research opportunities to students who are seeking them.
 Below is a list of research opportunities different professors are doing at AppalAIR.

 Dr. Sherman works on aerosol research.
 He collaborates with professors at other universities to occasionally apply his research in other countries.
 Contact Dr. Sherman for more information.